jmontleon/openshift-ai-with-gpu-autoscaling/README.md

 ### Upload Models to S3
 OpenShift AI accesses models from S3 storage so you need to create a bucket either in AWS S3 or elsewhere.
-- Models can be cloned from Hugging Face with git, for example `git clone https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3`
+- Models can be downloading using `huggingface-cli` for example `huggingface-cli download ibm-granite/granite-3.0-8b-instruct`
-- If prompted for a username you may use your email address and access token created from within your Hugging Face account.
-Some models require requesting access before accessing them.
+- Some models require requesting access before accessing them.
 In my experience it usually takes less than an hour for access to be granted after requesting it.
-- Before syncing the repo to S3 I suggest deleting the `.git` directory.
-It is not desired and can cause unnecessary delays uploading and launching models.
+- To download these models you will need to run `huggingface-cli login` and provide the access token created from within your Hugging Face account.
 - Sync the model, for example `aws s3 sync Mistral-7B-Instruct-v0.3 s3://my-bucket/Mistral-7B-Instruct-v0.3`

 - To speed up uploads to S3 you may wish to clone models into a container in the cluster.
   - oc run --image=quay.io/fedora/fedora:latest --command=true download sleep infinity
   - oc exec -it --entrypoint /bin/bash download
-  - `dnf -y install git git-lfs awscli2`
+  - `dnf -y install python3-huggingface-hub awscli2`
   - Proceed normally and when done `oc delete po download`

 ### Add a Data connection